rch317/rch-mbp/readme.md

 # macOS Setup

 A collection of tips & tricks I've used to setup my Mac after.
 Feel free to use whatever you want, or none at all.
-I'm no export mac user.
+I'm no expert mac user.
 This is just stuff that works for me.

 ## Preferences